U.S. screens 1.28 million people at U.S. airports

 WASHINGTON (Reuters) - The U.S. Transportation Security Administration said it screened 1.28 million passengers on Sunday at U.S. airports, the highest number since mid-March, when the coronavirus pandemic slashed travel demand.

 The number of U.S. air travelers is still about 50% lower than the same date last year, but Sunday was the sixth day in the last 10 that volume surpassed 1 million.
-The rise comes despite public health officials urging Americans to avoid holiday travel this year.
+The rise comes despite public health officials urging Americans to avoid holiday travel this year as coronavirus cases have jumped.

+The United States has reported more than 19 million COVID-19 cases and 333,180 coronavirus-related deaths.

+Over the last 10 days, about 10.2 million people have been screened at U.S. airports, compared to nearly 25 million over the same period last year.

 Our Standards: The Thomson Reuters Trust Principles.